bragerosberg/budget-manager/README.md

 - Ability to edit/delete expenses
 - See how much is remaining of a monthly budget
 - All data is stored locally and secure (localStorage API)

-## About
-The possibilities of managing economy and especially budgets is a very common task among many.
-The opportunities and choices of management-tools which content is consisting of a range from simple to more advanced features.
-However, in this project I was taking on the task of simplifying this process, users who are fresh into startups have a lot of new responsobilities to digest, and with my *Budget Manager* I'm hoping I can contribute by creating this tool being so convenient and basic that it reduces complications and eases your work.
-With intent this is designed to be easy, with few possibilities for confusing - and therefore logically lacking a wide variety of features.
-My goal is to be a helpful starting tool, or even being a permanent choice if I serve the needs you have.

 # Tech Usage and Reasoning
 This section will be filled out shortly.